ec-jrc/GWB/docs/usage/GWB_LM.rst

 Landscape Mosaic (GWB_LM)
 =========================

-This module conducts the **Landscape Mosaic** analysis at a **user-selected observation scale**.
+This module conducts the **Landscape Mosaic** analysis at up to 10 **user-selected observation scales**.
 The Landscape Mosaic measures land cover heterogeneity, or human influence, in a tri-polar classification of a location accounting for the relative contributions of the three land cover types **Agriculture**, **Natural**, **Developed** in the area surrounding that location.
 The result are spatially explicit maps and tabular